 As I continue my exploration of today's (younger) string quartets, I came across a group new to me - the Armida Quartett playing Mozart.
 I was instantly intrigued because I recognize their handsome cellist as being a principal in the Frankfurt Radio Symphony, whose wonderful YouTube concerts I watch all the time.

-At first, their Mozart is interesting in a way that makes one wonder, 'Well, is this really the way it was played in Mozart's day?'
-But as it continues, and becomes more and more irritating, I just can't believe Mozart would approve.
+At first, the Armida Quartett's Mozart is interesting in a way that makes one wonder, well, is this really the way it was played in Mozart's day?
+I'm just not sure Mozart would wholly approve.